 Welcome to Year 3's Class Page

-Click here to see the work we will be doing this term.
+Click here to see the spellings for this term.

 National Coal Mining Museum

 Year 3 celebrated The Tour de Yorkshire by having a Wheels afternoon.
 We had fun on our bicycles and scooters; practised our Bikeability skills, 'off road' cycling; had wheel art and did an observational drawing of Mrs Wolff's super track bike!
 Thank you to everyone for making the effort to bring in your bikes and scooters!

 If you want to find out how Stone Age people survived, spent their spare time and even fancy becoming a paleontologist for the afternoon then have a look at the photographs from our super day spent at Cresswell Crags in Derbyshire.
 Even better, visit this famous Stone Age site for yourselves.
 It's not too far away!
 Children, enjoy sharing these memories with your grown ups.

 We all had such a super day when Queen Cartimandua from the Celtic Brigantes tribe visited Y3.
 She taught us so much abot the Romans - do you know what a Marius mule is or what the word 'testudo' means?
 We are now keen to learn even more!
 Many thanks for the very generous donation we had from a local business that enabled us to give the children a Roman experience day.

 Wow, what a fantastic reading experience; Books for Breakfast for World Book Day.
 We have shared our favourite books with our buddies from other classes AND had breakfast.
 Thank you everyone for all your kind donations.

 Making a Wooly Mammoth for World Book Day

 We are enjoying listening to lots of different stories this week in National Storytelling week!